jcass77/WTFIX/README.md

           logger.info(f"Received message {message}!")
     ```

-- A message tag syntax, with convenience methods, that are kind to humans.
+- A simple message tag syntax, and various convenience methods, that are kind to humans - no more trying to decipher byte streams.
 Example ``Logon`` message:

     ```python
     >>> from wtfix.message import admin